JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 $$U_i\ge \underline{U}_i \iff f_i\ge f_i^{\star} \equiv \frac{\underline{U}_i+\hat c_i-(1-s_i)c_i}{s_i},
 $$

 where $\underline{U}_i$ denotes the outside option.
-For simplicity, let's assume $\underline{U}_i=0$, however, a realistic outside option could be an anual return of $3\\%-5\\%$.
+For simplicity, let's assume $\underline{U}_i=0$, however, a realistic outside option could be an annual return of $3\\%-5\\%$.

 Notice that if there is truthful cost reporting ($c_i=\hat c_i$), then the previous condition becomes $f_i\ge c_i$.
 However, we have already argued that data do not suggests truthful reporting.

-Using actual data from epoch 644, the following chart shows how many of the pools during epoch 644 are on viability risk (note that taking only one epoch as data source may do not represent the actual state).
+Using actual data from epoch $644$, the following chart shows how many of the pools during that epoch are on viability risk (note that taking only one epoch as data source may do not represent the actual situation of those pools).
 For each pool we calculate its

 $$
 \Pi_i=